-With a large portion of the workforce working from home—resulting from the COVID-19 pandemic—everyone is looking for a way to adapt.
+With a large portion of the workforce now working from home, everyone is looking for a way to adapt.
 And that definitely holds true for landlords.

 Follow These Tips

 No two rental properties are the same, so the approach you take with one may not be the same that you take with another.
-However, there are some basic tips that you can utilize to accommodate for amenities renters will be looking for as a result of the pandemic.
+However, there are some basic tips that you can utilize to accommodate for amenities renters will be looking for.

 1. Don’t Let a Small Space Stop You